derkork/openscad-graph-editor/manual/manual.md

 #### For-Loop

 The for-loop node allows you to repeatedly create geometry with different inputs.
 It actually consists of two nodes: _Start loop_ and _End loop_ but you will only need to add a _For loop_ node and the _Loop end_ node will be added automatically.
+Whenever you select any of the two nodes belonging to a loop the editor will automatically highlight the other so you can keep track of which _Start loop_ and _End loop_ nodes belong together.

 Consider the following example of a for-loop: